 One tool I think you should master as a manager in DRE (distributed or remote environments) is the calendar.
 It usually gets less attention that it deserves based on its significant impact in environments that promotes autonomy.
-Dealing with agendas in distributed or remote environments is so important that I recommend you to take the management of a calendar tool in your area of influence as a priority, specially when,people is distributed in different timezones.
+Dealing with agendas in distributed or remote environments is so important that I recommend you to take the management of a calendar tool in your area of influence as a priority, specially when people is distributed across different timezones.

 This post describes some basic features a good calendaring tool should have in my opinion and why they are important when working in DRE.
 I also provide some advices based on my experience.
 Feel free to comment if there are some others important to you that I haven’t mentioned.
 I would love to know about them.

 When managing collocated teams, co-workers know if you came to work that day, if you are at your desk….
 Your co-workers might guess if you will be available later on and pass by your door on their way to the coffee machine to check when you return to your seat.
 That is not the case in DRE.

 The calendar is the best tool you have to set up the right expectations about your availability among your colleagues.
 Make sure EVERY meeting, appointment, long call… everything that takes you more that 15-20 min. is reflected in your calendar, specially if it is a recurrent activity.
 Remember that being transparent about your availability is not just important for you, but also to your co-workers.
 They need to know when you are available for them.

 When you do not answer a ping from your colleagues, they might wonder if you are sick, if you are dead, if you are ignoring them on purpose, if you are concentrated in something else or you are participating on an unexpected meeting.
 In the mid term, that uncertainty plays against you as a “remote” worker.

 If there is a time window when you do not want to get disturbed, add the slot in the calendar.
 For instance: